The complete guide to 4-axis turning

 Turning is a machining operation that is applied to create cylindrical parts or components, shape them to the correct dimensions and add features such as threads or grooves.
 It involves rotating a workpiece at high speed in a chuck which is connected to a lathe, then bringing a tool into contact with the surface to shape it.
 The pressure applied by the tool on the surface determines the depth of material cutting.

 Turning was traditionally done by hand, but nowadays it is mostly carried out by Computer Numerical Controlled (CNC) machines or lathes which include 4-axis turning machines.
-CNC machines produce parts that are cut precisely to match the design by entering a code that controls the tool path, applied pressure and duration of cuts.
+CNC machines produce parts that are cut precisely to match the design by entering a code that controls the tool path, the speed of the spindle and depth of cut.

 CNC machines can also be integrated with Computer Assisted Manufacturing (CAM) software to automatically translate 3D designs into CNC readable codes.

 Most original CNC turning machines were 2- or 3-axis machines.
-This means they only had parts that moved in 2 or 3 directions.
+This means they could only move in 2 or 3 planes.
 More modern machines have 4 axes.

 What is 4-axis turning?